Central limit theorems for $U$-statistics of Poisson point processes: Geometric -statistics

 Obviously, we obtain $f_1(y)=0$.
 It is possible to rewrite $F$ as $F=L(L-1)+R(R-1)-2LR$ where $L$ and $R$ are the number of points in $[-1, 0]$ and $[0,1]$, respectively.
 This brings us in the position to compute the moments.
-Elementary calculations show that the variance equals $8 \l^2$, and the third moment of $F$ is $64\lambda^3$.
-Thus the third moment of $(F - \E F)/ \sqrt{\V F}$ tends to a constant and hence is too large for convergence of $F$ to a Gaussian distribution. }
+Elementary calculations show that the variance equals $8 \lambda^2$, and the third moment of $F$ is $64\lambda^3$.
+Thus the third moment of $(F - \E F)/ \sqrt{\V F}$ tends to a constant and hence is too large for convergence of $F$ to a Gaussian distribution.
+By a technical computation of all moments, using the product formula for multiple Wiener--It\^o integrals, for example, and the method of moments, it can be shown that $\sqrt{2}(F-\E F)/\sqrt{\V F}$ follows a centered chi-square distribution with one degree of freedom as $\lambda \rightarrow\infty$. \end{example*}

+In the special case $\mu(X)=\lambda\theta(X) < \infty$, it is possible to approximate the Poisson point process $\eta$ by a binomial point process, that consists of a fixed number of independently distributed points with the probability measure $\theta(\cdot)/\theta(X)$.
+If we sum over $k$-tuples of distinct points of the binomial point process instead of a Poisson point process, we obtain a classical $U$-statistic.
+This well-known class of random variables satisfies a similar central limit theorem as above with a rate of convergence; see \cite {Hoeffding1948,GramsSerf,KoroljukBorovskich,Lee1990}.
+Although both results are similar, it seems to be difficult to prove one result by the other, especially with keeping rates of convergence.

+For classical $U$-statistics the so-called Hoeffding decomposition which is closely related to the Wiener--It\^o chaos expansion plays a crucial role.
+In the recent paper by Lachi\'eze-Rey and Peccati \cite {LachPec2}, this decomposition is applied to $U$-statistics of Poisson point processes which yields a representation similar to the Wiener--It\^o chaos expansion.
+Combining this with the result of Dynkin and Mandelbaum \cite{DynkinMandelbaum1983}, the authors derive our Theorem \ref{thm:CLTgeometric} for the case $\mu(X)<\infty$ (without rates of convergence).
+They also prove noncentral limit theorems for the case that some of the first kernels of the chaos expansion of a $U$-statistic vanish, which allows one to deal with situations as in the previous example.

+In Sections~\ref{subsec:PHP} and \ref{subsec:ConvexHull}, we apply Theorem \ref{thm:CLTgeometric} to problems from stochastic geometry.
+In the recent paper \cite{Decreusefondetal2011} the underlying result from \cite{Peccatietal2010} is used to derive a central limit theorem for the number random simplices on a torus.
+This problem exactly fits in the framework of geometric $U$-statistics, and some of the results can also be obtained by using Theorem \ref{thm:CLTgeometric}.